Why Time Only Goes Forward: A Theory I Call Time Gravity

-Everything we know about time, space-time, and all studies conducted today, are all based on theory.
+Everything we know about time and space-time are based on theory.
 Einstein described Gravitational Time Dilation in his general theory of relativity:

-Clocks that are far from massive bodies run faster than clocks close to massive bodies.
+Clocks that are far from massive bodies run faster than clocks close to massive bodies.1

-Once again, my concept I call Time Gravity is different – It’s a force that pulls time itself.
+Once again, my concept of Time Gravity is different—It’s a force that pulls time itself.

 You may think of this article for entertainment purposes only.
 However, I wouldn’t hesitate to let it be considered an essay for further scientific study.
 After all, we really don’t understand time.
 Everything being examined today is all based on theory.